A tiny island in Southeast Asia, just waiting for people all over the world to experience its beauty!

 10. Sanur Beach

 Sanur Beach is for the people who want a beautiful beach near the main city (Denpasar) but want to avoid the crowds on the busier Kuta Beach.
+This is also one of the main places where you can board a boat to go diving in Indonesia in the surrounding islands.

 Here, there is a paved walkway up and down the shore.
 Lined with a good combination of swanky bars, restaurants, and local mom + pop places, you certainly won’t be bored here.